facelessuser/coloraide/docs/src/markdown/distance.md

-On occasions, MINDE approach can be slightly more accurate very close to white due to the way ray trace handles HCT's atypical achromatic response, but differences should be imperceptible to the eye at such lightness levels making the the improved performance of the ray trace approach much more desirable.
+On occasions, MINDE approach can be slightly more accurate very close to white due to the way ray trace handles HCT's atypical achromatic response, but differences should be imperceptible to the eye at such lightness levels making the improved performance of the ray trace approach much more desirable.

 ```py play
 c = Color('hct', [325, 24, 50])